Stanford hosts Cardet and Chicago State

 TOP PERFORMERS: Spencer Jones is scoring 12.9 points per game and averaging 4.6 rebounds for the Cardinal.
 Mike Jones is averaging 1.4 made 3-pointers over the last 10 games for Stanford.

-Cardet is averaging 16 points and 5.1 rebounds for the Cougars.
-Jahsean Corbett is averaging 12.9 points over the last 10 games for Chicago State.
+Elijah Weaver is averaging 11.8 points for the Cougars.
+Cardet is averaging 16.3 points and 5.1 rebounds while shooting 45.0% over the last 10 games for Chicago State.

 LAST 10 GAMES: Cardinal: 4-6, averaging 69.4 points, 31.0 rebounds, 13.1 assists, 6.1 steals and 3.0 blocks per game while shooting 45.1% from the field.
 Their opponents have averaged 66.6 points per game.